Learn a way to get back in the driving seat when feeling distressed

 Most times there is something I can do to help myself when distress arises.

->Asking for time to think and so give myself time to respond
+>Asking for time to think - giving myself time to respond

 >Gathering more information – asking questions of others and the internet

 >Asking for help to deal with the situation

 >Stating boundaries and outlining consequences